-For horizontal milling a single T-slot 14" x 2.75" table with a modestly-effective movements of 8 inches, 3 inches and 4.5 inches in longitudinal, traverse and vertical directions respectively was provided.
-On early machines the elevation of the table was by a simple and inexpensive arrangement of a handwheel surrounding the lift screw - on later models this was replaced by a much more convenient conventional screw-feed control working through bevel gears.
+For horizontal milling, a single T-slot 14" x 2.75" table with modestly-effective movements of 8 inches, 3 inches and 4.5 inches in longitudinal, traverse and vertical directions respectively was provided.
+On early machines, the elevation of the table was by a simple and inexpensive arrangement of a handwheel surrounding the lift screw; on later models this was replaced by a much more convenient and conventional screw-feed control working through bevel gears.

 In 1966 the lathe sold for $592 with a faceplate, two centres, a compound slide rest, two motor pulleys (but no motor) a belt guard, chip pan and wrench.
 When equipped for work with a motor and General Electric switch, a 3-jaw chuck and backplate - and the essential fine-feed attachment - the cost rose to $733.
-The machine was 38.5 inches long, 17 inches wide and 21 inches high; it weighed approximately 150 lbs (68 kg) complete with motor and switchgear..
+The machine was 38.5 inches long, 17 inches wide and 21 inches high and, when complete with motor and switchgear, weighed approximately 150 lbs (68 kg)..